HFAnalyticsLab/High_cost_users_CYP/README.md

 ## Data source

-We used data from the Clinical Practice Research Datalink (CPRD) linked to Hospital Episode Statistics (HES).
-ISAC protocol number [17_150R](https://www.cprd.com/protocol/high-need-patients-chronic-conditions-primary-and-secondary-care-utilisation-and-costs).
+We used data from the Clinical Practice Research Datalink (CPRD) linked to Hospital Episode Statistics (HES) - ISAC protocol number [17_150R](https://www.cprd.com/protocol/high-need-patients-chronic-conditions-primary-and-secondary-care-utilisation-and-costs).
 We also used [NHS reference costs](improvement.nhs.uk/resources/reference-costs/) and [PSSRU unit costs](www.pssru.ac.uk/project-pages/unit-costs/2015/index.php) to cost the clinical records.
 Futher detail in the references section below.

 Data used for this analysis were anonymised in line with the ICO's Anonymisation Code of Practice.
 The data were accessed in The Health Foundation's Secure Data Environment, which is a secure data analysis facility (accredited for the ISO27001 information security standard, and recognised for the NHS Digital Data Security and Protection Toolkit).
 No information that could directly identify a patient or other individual was used.
 For ease of undertaking analysis, data objects may have been labelled e.g. 'patient_ID'.
 These do not refer to NHS IDs or other identifiable patient data.